-- (a) Participants will be divided into categories, by propellant only. - (b) The Precision Pistol Match consists of 10 shots fired at a single paper target. - (c) Competitors may not use sighting aids (telescopes, binoculars, etc.). - (i) Observers (RO, other competitors, etc.) may call out shot placement if requested by the competitor. - (d) The Paper Target will be placed at 25 yards from the firing line. - (e) The target used shall be the B27 paper target. - (f) The pistol used for the Precision Pistol Match may be a different one from that used in the Skirmish match.
-But must be a GAF legal pistol. - (i) For those competing for the Muster Champion, the pistol should be compatible with the uniform being worn. - (g) There are no ammunition restrictions for the Precision Pistol Match other than those dictated by the host range rules. - (h) Adjustable sights are prohibited except on original military handguns originally issued with adjustable sights - g) Precision Pistol Match Scoring - (a) Scores will be calculated based on their placement within the target rings.
+- (a) Participants will be divided into categories, by propellant only. - (b) Those competing for the Muster Champion, the pistol used for the Precision Pistol match must be the same one from that used in the Skirmish.
+In the case of a firearm failure the competitor may request an exemption.
+In both cases, the rifle used must be of the same class, ie. Smokeless or black powder. - (i) For those competing for the Muster Champion, the pistol should be compatible with the uniform being worn. - (c) The Precision Pistol Match consists of 10 shots fired at a single paper target. - (d) Competitors may not use sighting aids (telescopes, binoculars, etc.). - (i) Observers (RO, other competitors, etc.) may call out shot placement if requested by the competitor. - (e) The Paper Target will be placed at 25 yards from the firing line. - (f) The target used shall be the B27 paper target. - (g) There are no ammunition restrictions for the Precision Pistol Match other than those dictated by the host range rules. - (h) Adjustable sights are prohibited except on original military handguns originally issued with adjustable sights g) Precision Pistol Match Scoring

-- (b) Rounds that cut a scoring line will be counted at the higher score. - (c) Participants using both hands to grip the pistol will have 4 points deducted from their score. - (i) Participants with physical diabilities may apply to the match director for an exemption from this rule. - (d) The highest total score wins. - (e) Ties will be broken by the x-ring count, then each successive ring as necessary. - (i) If the ring count is also tied, the competitor who shot the course in the least time wins.
+- (a) Scores will be calculated based on their placement within the target rings. - (b) Rounds that cut a scoring line will be counted at the higher score. - (c) Participants using both hands to grip the pistol will have 4 points deducted from their score. - (i) Participants with physical disabilities may apply to the match director for an exemption from this rule. - (d) The highest total score wins. - (e) Ties will be broken by the x-ring count, then each successive ring as necessary. - (i) If the ring count is also tied, the competitor who shot the course in the least time wins.